-The 400 words on this page provide a sketch of the main proposals found in the book Rebooting Democracy: A Citizen's Guide to Reinventing Politics.
-If you are curious to know more, we invite you to read it.
+The 400 words on this page provide a sketch of the main proposals found in Rebooting Democracy: A Citizen's Guide to Reinventing Politics.
+If you are curious to know more, the book is available right here on this site.
 It is a short, light read based on real-world examples that has received endorsements all the way from leading political scientists to Hollywood celebrities.
-(Click here to learn more.)

 A citizens' assembly would periodically gather to review and upgrade the way our democracies work.